Finnish Sauna Etiquette in a Nutshell

 Throwing Water on Stones

 In a Finnish sauna, people throw water on stones.
-That increases the humidity and the sauna feels hotter even though it gets colder.
+That increases the humidity and the sauna feels hotter even though it in reality gets colder.
 Water is thrown every 5 minutes but the interval can be shorter or longer depending on personal preferences.
 It is highly impolite to throw too much water without asking for permission from the other people inside the sauna.
+It is also good to understand that certain parts of the sauna get hotter.
+Ask locals which places in the sauna are cooler if you want to avoid extreme hot.

 It does not matter whether the water thrown on the stones is cold or hot.